marknguy/Snowcone-Greengrass/README.md

      ```

 ### Create the necessary IAM policy and associate it to a role
 1. Create a text filed called `component-artifact-policy.json` with the following contents.
-Use the name of your S3 bucket.
+Use the name of your S3 bucket in place of `<my_S3_bucket>`.
      ```
      {
        "Version": "2012-10-17",